ChandraMohaniitm/python_powerBI_sale-analysis/README.md

 ## Python Code
 - <a href="https://github.com/ChandraMohaniitm/python_powerBI_sale-analysis/blob/main/bypy.ipynb">view code</a>

-## Conclusion
+## Final Conclusion
 - To get more profit and grow our business we should advertise our high selling products(category).we could scale our number of shopes and products in that country and states of that country where we have made high sales and we should provide additional discount on that top selling products for customers who spend more amount.

-## Final Conclusion